WILD

 PORTION: small-medium

 COMMENT: Love it boiled in water with salt to taste.
 It has a delicate texture and flavor, somewhat like spinach.
-Raw, not such much, because of the saponins.
+Raw, not so much, because of the saponins.
 Best to forage before it flowers. // "Raw, it tastes exactly like corn silk, if you’ve ever tried that.
 Cooked it is similar to spinach though the texture is different.
 It can be added to soups or stews, but in the last five minutes to prevent overcooking.
 Unlike many wild edibles, the chickweed’s stems, leaves, flowers and seeds are all edible.
 It does hold nitrates and people with allergies to daisies might want to pass it by."
 (2)

 NUTRITION/MEDICINAL: "...tastes good and is good for you with ascorbic-acid, beta-carotene, calcium, magnesium, niacin, potassium, riboflavin, selenium, thiamin, zinc, copper, and Gamma-linolenic-acid."(2)

-LOOK-A-LIKES: related to edible mouse-eared chickweed, and non-edible https://wimastergardener.org/article/spotted-spurge-chamaesyce-euphorbia-maculata
+LOOK-A-LIKES: related to edible mouse-eared chickweed

 POISONOUS LOOK-A-LIKES: Scarlet Pimpernel https://www.pfaf.org/user/Plant.aspx?LatinName=anagallis+arvensis (Although listed as edible, concerns about its toxicity require caution)